johnshaughnessy/osai-ubuntu/README.md

 # Open Source AI Machine Setup

-Scripts to help set up `cuda`, `docker`, and `nvidia-container-runtime` from a new installation of ubuntu server 23.10.
+This repo contains scripts to set up `cuda`, `docker`, and `nvidia-container-runtime` from a new installation of ubuntu server 23.10.

 The setup scripts assume you have a `control node` and a `target node`: